buqeye/LearningFromData/LectureNotes/_build/html/_sources/content/Parameter_estimation/lecture_06.md

 ## Correlated posteriors

-* The pdf we worked out for $p(\mu,\sigma|D,I)$ a couple of lectures ago is characterized by elliptical contours of equal probability density whose major axes are aligned with the $\mu$ and $\sigma$ axes.
-(You can also look at the version obtained by sampling in a section appended at the end of this lecture.)
+* The pdf for $p(\mu,\sigma|D,I)$ is characterized by elliptical contours of equal probability density whose major axes are aligned with the $\mu$ and $\sigma$ axes.
+(You can look at the version obtained by sampling in a section appended at the end of this lecture.)
     * This is a signal of *independent* random variables.
     * Let's look at a case where this is *not* true and then look analytically at what we should expect with correlations.